-If you've shampooed faithfully for several weeks and there's still a dusting of dandruff on your shoulders, talk to your doctor or dermatologist.
-You may need a prescription-strength shampoo or treatment with a steroid lotion.
+If you've used medicated shampoo regularly for several weeks and still have dandruff, talk to your doctor or dermatologist.
+You may need a prescription-strength shampoo or a steroid lotion.

 Lifestyle and home remedies

-In addition to regular shampooing, you can take steps to reduce your risk of developing dandruff:
+You can take steps to reduce your risk of developing dandruff or to control it: